MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/integrate-your-apps-to-teams-toolkit.md

 ## Open your app in Visual Studio

-You can open your project in Visual Studio and scaffold you project in Visual Studio with Teams Toolkit.
+You can open your project in Visual Studio and scaffold your project in Visual Studio with Teams Toolkit.
 Ensure that you installed [Visual Studio 2022 version 17.6 Preview 2](/visualstudio/releases/2022/release-notes-preview#17.6.0-pre.2.0).

 Following are the steps to open your app in Visual Studio: